electromatter/oven/README.md

 OVEN
 ====
-Super simple gpio thing for toaster-oven reflow-oven.
+Super simple gpio thing for toaster-oven reflow-oven using Arduino Micro.

-uart at 115200 over usb
+UART at 115200 over usb

-write '1' to enable the oven for the value of timeoff in milliseconds write '0' to disable the oven arduino responds with: base64 encoded varint containing the analog value
+Write '1' to enable the oven for the value of timeoff in milliseconds

-equations:
+Write '0' to disable the oven

+Arduino responds with: base64 encoded varint containing the analog value

+Equations:
 --

-voltage from analog value
+Voltage from analog value:

 ````